Frequently asked questions about adopting from foster care

 What is the average age and background of a child in foster care?

-According to reports published every two years by the US Department of Health and Human Services:
+According to the most recent report published by the US Department of Health and Human Services:

 - There are slightly more boys than girls.

-- The majority are white (42 percent), followed by black/African American (24 percent), Hispanic (23 percent), and Native American (2 percent).
+- The majority are white (42 percent), followed by black/African American (24 percent), Hispanic, of any race (22 percent), and Native American (2 percent).

 I see a lot of older children in photolistings like the one on AdoptUSKids.
 Why would I want to adopt an older child?